-Our results are based on Local Projections (LP) and post-WWII US data.
+Our results are based on Local Projections (LP) and post-WWII U.S. data.
 Federal tax changes are identified using the narrative approach of Romer and Romer (2010), which excludes all tax changes motivated by current or prospective economic conditions.
 We adopt the decomposition of these data by Mertens and Ravn (2013) and focus on changes in personal and corporate income tax separately.
-To interpret the evidence from the LPs, we develop and estimate a structural business cycle model with endogenous productivity that features (i) tax amortisation allowances on the value of ideas and (ii) two margins of innovation: 'basic' and 'applied' research.
+To interpret the evidence from the LPs, we model explicitly the ways in which personal and corporate taxes may affect R&D spending and innovation differently, in an otherwise conventional endogenous productivity framework.
+We show that decoupling the basic research and the applied research margins of innovation is crucial for the ability of any endogenous productivity model to account for our evidence on the transmission of corporate income tax changes.